Chile Country Commercial Guide

 Trade Agreements

 Chile and the United States continue to share foreign policy goals throughout the region.
-In January 2010, Chile became the 31st member of the OECD and the first, and only, South American member at that time.
-Chile is also a member of the WTO and the Cairns Group.
-The U.S.-Chile Free Trade Agreement (FTA) entered into force on January 1, 2004 and was fully implemented on January 1, 2015.
+In January 2010, Chile became the 31st member of the Organization for Economic Cooperation and Development (OECD) and the first, and only, South American member at that time.
+Chile is also a member of the World Trade Organization (WTO) and the Cairns Group.
+The U.S.-Chile Free Trade Agreement entered into force on January 1, 2004, and was fully implemented when 100 percent of bilateral trade became tariff-free on January 1, 2015.
+The two nations celebrated the 20th anniversary of FTA in 2024.

 Free Trade Agreements